Skip to main content

 Introduction

-Atlas migrations testing is inspired by the popular databases in the way they test their public (and private) APIs.
+Atlas migration testing is inspired by the popular databases in the way they test their public (and private) APIs.
 The structure is defined in HCL files (suffixed with a .test.hcl), but the underlying testing logic is written in plain SQL.
 The following document describes the different structure options, flags, and capabilities supported by the testing framework.

 Flags